 In the Place tab of the netlist tool, all devices of the current netlist are displayed.
 The icon in front of the device name shows the status of the device:

 In the place mode, the required connections are displayed.
 This display requires the connecting pins of the devices to be labeled on a connecting layer with its pin name.
 The Display Connection options have to be turned on.

 A simple automatic placement of the netlist devices.
-Current netlist will be check for already placed devices.
+The current netlist will be check for already placed devices.
 Unplaced devices will be check for analog/digital device.
 Digital devices will be detected on the step and repeat box/bounding box.
 Digital devices will be placed by this box in rows with every second row mirrowed.
 Devices will be sorted with a little optimation in connecting length.
 Analog devices will be placed unsorted with a empty bounding area.

 The Route tab contains a list with any net.
 A click an on item will start the assist routing mode.
 The required connections are highlighted in the design.
 The routing dimentions are taken from the layer settings.
 With a double click on an item you can set the status of the net.
-The status will be automatic set after calling the LayoutVersusSchematic (LVS) tool.
+The status will be automatically set after calling the LayoutVersusSchematic (LVS) tool.